Wax Melts and Pet Safety: Everything You Need to Know | Wax Candle Melts

 Inhaling these compounds in the amounts typically used in wax melts is unlikely to cause harm to your pets.

-However, it's important to be aware that every pet is different, and some may be more sensitive to certain scents than others.
+However, it's important to be aware that every pet is different, and some may be more sensitive to certain scents than others, it's also worth noting too, if you have fish tanks or other reptile tanks or birds to use your scented products away from them and ventilate your room.

 In all my years of trading, I've never encountered any issues or complaints from my customers with pets, including those with small animals and my mum, the ultimate cat lady with her feline sanctuary in her house.